dudanogueira/Rocket.Chat.Botpress.OmnichannelConnector.App/README.md

 This app will allow you to connect your botpress bot with your Rocket.Chat server.

 ## Do you need a bot?
-You can reach me on [Open](https://open.rocket.chat/direct/hlatki), I can build one for you :)
+You can reach us [Open](https://open.rocket.chat/channel/bots), and find professional help for that.

 ## Installation
 Clone this repository and using the rc-apps cli deploy it: